HazyResearch/deepdive/doc/doc/advanced/reserved_tables.md

      public | [TABLE]_[VARIABLE]_cardinality               | table

-where `[RULE_NAME]` is the name of an inference rule, `[TABLE]` is the name of a table that contain variables, and `[VARIABLE]` is the name of variable in the corresponding table.
+where `[RULE_NAME]` is the name of an inference rule, `[TABLE]` is the name of a table that contains variables, and `[VARIABLE]` is the name of a variable in the corresponding table.

 Description of each schema:

-- `dd_graph_variables_holdout`: table that contains all variable ids that are used for holdout.
+- `dd_graph_variables_holdout`: a table that contains all variable ids that are used for holdout.
 Can be used for custom holdout by a [holdout query](../basics/calibration.html#custom_holdout).

-- `dd_graph_weights`: table that contains all the materialized weights.
+- `dd_graph_weights`: a table that contains all the materialized weights.

 <!-- TODO (Feiran): how to describe dd_graph_weights? -->

 - `dd_graph_weights_id_seq`: a sequence used in creating weights.

-- `dd_inference_result_variables`: table that contains inference result (expectation) for all query variables.
+- `dd_inference_result_variables`: a table that contains the inference results (expectation) for all query variables.

 - `dd_inference_result_weights`: a table that shows factor weight ids and learned weight values.